ankoh/sqlynx/README.md

 ---

-SQLynx is a flat representation of a PostgreSQL AST.
+SQLynx is a library for creating and analyzing a compact version of the PostgreSQL AST.
-The library provides a Bison parser that materializes AST Nodes into a single compact Flatbuffer vector.
+It builds around a Bison parser that materializes AST Nodes into a single Flatbuffer vector.
 It can be compiled to WebAssembly and has been originally built for lightweight SQL instrumentation, running on every user keystroke in DashQL.

 _Each AST node is packed into [24 bytes](https://github.com/ankoh/sqlynx/blob/a42476e170538a4050511259763a3e4d08b989ac/proto/sqlynx/program.fbs#L355-L361) and references matched substrings in the original script text.